everii-Group/mocoapp-api-docs/sections/receipts.md

 Fields are similar to the create action.

+{: .warning }
-⚠ If provided, the field `items` will overwrite any existing items and has therefore to be provided entirely.
+If provided, the field `items` will overwrite any existing items and has therefore to be provided entirely.

 ## DELETE /receipts/{id}

+{: .note }
-⚠ Deletes a receipt.
-It's possible only until no _refund_request_ has been created (receipt has not been requested for refund).
+It's only possible to delete a receipt until no _refund_request_ has been created (receipt has not been requested for refund).

 ```bash
 curl -X DELETE \